Skip to main content

 Mode 2: Secrets Vault (Optional)

 Store your provider keys in Control Zero's encrypted vault.
-The SDK retrieves and decrypts them at runtime.
-No plaintext keys in your codebase or environment variables.
+Your code reads a value on demand by name, when it needs it.
+There are no plaintext keys in your codebase or environment variables.

 from controlzero import Client